-CR 18: Please quantify, whenever possible, the expected benefits of the program, taking into account the interventions that may be further characterized (see CR in section 2 above).
+CR 18: Not addressed.
+Please quantify, whenever possible, the expected benefits of the program, taking into account the interventions that may be further characterized (see CR in section 2 above).
 Existing literature, studies, analysis, and similar projects may be useful sources of information.
 This appears especially crucial for livelihoods activities such as honey production, eco-tourism aquaculture, among others.

-CR 19: The proposal should demonstrate its compliance with the Gender Policy.
-It may be demonstrated through inter alia information resulting from an initial gender analysis, and/or assessment at the earliest stage of project/programme preparation to determine the different needs, capabilities, roles and knowledge resources of women and men, and/or identify how changing gender dynamics might drive lasting change.
-This could establish a baseline against which results of gender responsive approaches and actions can be measured.
-Also, according to the Adaptation Fund Gender Policy, the proposal should describe how the project would contribute to improving gender equality, the empowerment of women and the project interventions' suitability to meet the adaptation needs of targeted women and men.
-CR 19: it is explaned in page 42 - 44 st effective?
-Likely.
-However, no additional information has been provided compared to the concept proposal, and there is a need to further demonstrate the proposed program cost- effectiveness, as outlined in the CRs below.
-CR 20: The proposal should further demonstrate the cost-effectiveness of the CR20: It was discussed in page 50 proposal, for both hard and soft adaptation measures.
-A clear description of alternative options to the proposed measures should be provided as a basis to demonstrate the program cost-effectiveness.
-The proposal should compare the interventions selected to other possible interventions (e.g. promotion of shrimp production vs. promotion of fish production, or honey production vs. other agricultural production etc.) that could have taken place to help adapt and build resilience in the same sector, geographic region, and/or community.
-Provide quantitative estimates where feasible and useful.
+CR 19: Not addressed.
+In order to comply with the Gender Policy, please provide an initial gender analysis, and/or assessment at the earliest stage of project/programme preparation to determine the different needs, capabilities, roles and knowledge resources of women and men, and/or identify how changing gender dynamics might drive lasting

+determine the different needs, change.

+capabilities, roles and knowledge

+resources of women and men, and/or

+identify how changing gender dynamics

+might drive lasting change.
+This could

+establish a baseline against which

+results of gender responsive approaches

+and actions can be measured.
+Also,

+according to the Adaptation Fund

+Gender Policy, the proposal should

+describe how the project would

+contribute to improving gender equality,

+the empowerment of women and the

+project interventions' suitability to meet

+the adaptation needs of targeted women

+and men.

+4. Is the project / Likely.
+However, no additional

+programme cost information has been provided compared

+effective? to the concept proposal, and there is a

+need to further demonstrate the

+proposed program cost-effectiveness, as

+outlined in the CRs below.

+CR20: Not addressed.
+Please provide

+CR 20: The proposal should further a clear description of alternative

+demonstrate the cost-effectiveness of options to the proposed measures as

+the proposal, for both hard and soft a basis to demonstrate the program

+adaptation measures.
+A clear description cost-effectiveness.
+The proposal

+of alternative options to the proposed should compare the interventions

+measures should be provided as a basis selected to other possible

+to demonstrate the program cost- interventions (e.g. promotion of shrimp

+effectiveness.
+The proposal should production vs. promotion of fish

+compare the interventions selected to production, or honey production vs.